-- All values are specified for unterminated (bare) silica fiber and apply for free space coupling into a clean fiber end face. - This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
-Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent. - This is the estimated safe optical power density that can be incident on a fiber end face without damaging the fiber under most operating conditions.
+- a.
+All values are specified for unterminated (bare), undoped silica fiber and apply for free space coupling into a clean fiber end face. - b.
+This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
+Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent.